Marina Núñez del Prado: Art career

-Other critics like Eduardo Mendoza Varela (1961), who reviewed her sculptures exhibition shown in the Luis Angel Arango library at the bank of the Republic of Colombia in Bogota Colombia, argues that her work is ‘miraculous’ and ‘mysterious’.
+Other critics like Eduardo Mendoza Varela, who reviewed her sculptures exhibition shown in the Luis Angel Arango library at the bank of the Republic of Colombia in Bogota Colombia, argues that her work is 'miraculous' and 'mysterious'.
 His critique employs poetic metaphors to emphasize her skills and mastery of the materials in her sculptures.
 He considers the abstracted and reduced forms as possessing the ability to go beyond just physical representation but capture the spirit of the artist herself.
-The critic Guillermo Nino de Guzman also refers to her work as ‘genius’ and a constant force of creative energy in regards to her series “Mujeres al Viento”(Página 7, 2014).
+The critic Guillermo Nino de Guzman also refers to her work as "genius" and a constant force of creative energy in regards to her series "Mujeres al Viento".
 Finally, her work has inspired poetry verses.
 The Spanish poet Rafael Alberti has dedicated an homage to her work.